RHaigh/NewsAPI_scraper/README.md

 To proceed with either, you will need to obtain a news API key from: https://newsapi.org/account.

-An identical dashboard app has been created in R using the shiny package and in Python using the Plotly Dash package.
+An identical dashboard app has been created in R using the Shiny package and in Python using the Plotly Dash package.

 # R Configuration
 Author: Richard Haigh

 Date of Intial Upload: 03/03/2020

-Written - R Desktop 3.5.2
+Written - R Desktop 3.6.2

 Environment: RStudio v1.2.1335